Your Cart

 Duck Tour

-Take a tour of the city on a Duck Tour.
-These amphibious vehicles take you on a tour of the city streets before splashing into the Charles River for a view of the city from a different perspective.
-It’s a unique and fun way to see the sights of Boston.
+Experience Boston like never before on a quirky Duck Tour.
+These amphibious vehicles whisk you through the city streets before splashing into the Charles River for an unparalleled perspective of the city’s skyline.
+It’s a fun and unique way to explore the sights and sounds of Boston.

 Hidden Wonders